sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/metrics.md

 #### Can I consume Sourcegraph's metrics in my own monitoring system (Datadog, New Relic, etc.)?

-While it is technically possible to consume all of Sourcegraph's metrics in any external system, our recommendation is to utilize the builtin monitoring tools and configure Sourcegraph to [send alerts to your own PagerDuty, Slack, email, etc.](alerting.md).
-Metrics and thresholds can change with each release, therefore manually defining the alerts required to monitor Sourcegraph's health is not recommended as it would be a tedious process.
-Sourcegraph automatically updates the dashboards and alerts on each release and ensures that the displayed information and alerts are up-to-date.
+Sourcegraph provides an [HTTP API](alerting_custom_consumption.md) and [high-level alerting metrics](metrics_guide.md) which you can integrate into your own monitoring system.

-External monitoring systems that support Prometheus scraping (for example, Datadog and New Relic) or [Prometheus federation](https://prometheus.io/docs/prometheus/latest/federation/) can be used to consume Sourcegraph's metrics, which includes our [high-level alerting metrics](metrics_guide.md).
+While it is technically possible to consume all of Sourcegraph's metrics in an external system, our recommendation is to utilize the builtin monitoring tools and configure Sourcegraph to [send alerts to your own PagerDuty, Slack, email, etc.](alerting.md).
+Metrics and thresholds can change with each release, therefore manually defining the alerts required to monitor Sourcegraph's health is not recommended.
+Sourcegraph automatically updates the dashboards and alerts on each release to ensure the displayed information is up-to-date.

-Alternatively, you can leverage the provided [HTTP API](alerting_custom_consumption.md) to query which alerts are firing in Sourcegraph and pipe that information into your own monitoring platform.
+Other monitoring systems that support Prometheus scraping (for example, Datadog and New Relic) or [Prometheus federation](https://prometheus.io/docs/prometheus/latest/federation/) can be configured to federate Sourcegraph's [high-level alerting metric](metrics_guide.md).
+For information on how to configure those systems, please check your provider's documentation.